Barbora Krejčíková: 2013: Juniors

-2014–15: WTA Tour debut, first WTA title in doubles
+2014–15: WTA Tour debut, WTA doubles title

-Krejčíková made her WTA Tour debut at the Gastein Ladies, where she and partner Kateřina Siniaková lost in the first round.
+Krejčíková made her WTA Tour debut at the 2014 Gastein Ladies, where she and partner Kateřina Siniaková lost in the first round.
 In singles, her debut was at the Tournoi de Québec, where she qualified for the main draw and reached the second round, losing to Lucie Hradecká.
 In doubles there, she reached the semifinals.
 At the Luxembourg Open, she reached her first WTA Tour doubles final pairing Hradecká.
 However, they were defeated by Timea Bacsinszky and Kristina Barrois.

 In 2015, Krejčíková only played one WTA Tour main-draw singles event, at the Tournoi de Québec, where she was defeated in the first round.
 At all four Grand Slam championships, she failed to qualify for the main draw, losing in the first or second rounds of them all.

 In doubles, she had more success, reaching the semifinals at the Diamond Games, debuting in the main draw of the French Open, and winning her first title at the Tournoi de Québec.
 In November, she won her first WTA 125K title at the Open de Limoges, partnering Mandy Minella.

-2016: French Open semifinal and top 30 in doubles
+2016: French Open semifinal, doubles top 30

 In singles, Krejčíková mainly played on the ITF Circuit.
 However, she took part in a few WTA tournaments but lost in qualifying or in early rounds of the main draw.
 She lost in the first round of qualifying at the Qatar Open, Australian Open, and Wimbledon.

 Krejčíková started the year well in doubles, reaching the semifinals at the Auckland Open.
 Next, she played for the first time at the Australian Open, reaching the second round.
 In February, she played her first Premier final in doubles at the St. Petersburg Trophy.
 At the Qatar Open, she made her first appearance at a Premier 5/Premier Mandatory tournament, where she lost in the second round.
 Her breakthrough came at the French Open, where she, with her doubles partner Siniaková, reached the semifinals, losing to Elena Vesnina and Ekaterina Makarova.
 This result ranked her in the top 50 for the first time, at No. 34.
 At Wimbledon, she lost in the first round.
 At the US Open, she reached her second Grand Slam quarterfinal alongside Siniaková, but lost there to Martina Hingis and CoCo Vandeweghe.
 She entered the top 30 in rankings for the first time in her career.